unnsse/unnsse.io/content/posts/boundingbox_05032025.md

 Result should be an empty string.

-- Of all the non-overlapping, minimum bounding boxes in the input, _return the largest by area_.
+- Filters for the largest non-overlapping bounding box.
+Of all the non-overlapping, minimum bounding boxes in the input, _return the largest by area_.

 If any boxes satisfying the conditions can be found in the input, the program should return an exit code of 0 and, for each box, print a line to stdout with the two pairs of coordinates.